How Do Timeshare Points Work?

 To put it simply, timeshare points provide owners the ability to book more customizable vacations at different club locations, weeks, unit sizes, and other variables based on their number of points they are allotted annually while timeshare weeks allow owners the stability of knowing exactly when and where they will be vacationing each year.

 Over the years, the timeshare industry has adapted to the needs of vacationers and more flexible travel options.
-Timeshare points were created as an alternative to traditional fixed- and floating week timeshares.
+The timeshare points system was created as an alternative to traditional fixed- and floating week timeshares.
 Fixed and floating timeshares provide its owners usage rights to a specific resort, week(s), usage frequency (annual, biennial, biannual, triannual, etc.), and unit size which determine exactly when and where they will have the chance to vacation.
 On the other hand, points timeshares allow its members to book vacations at different resorts within the network, during different times of the year, book different unit sizes, and customize the length of their trips.

 In some instances, brands will allow owners to convert their fixed- and floating week timeshares into timeshare points and utilize similarly to how point-based owners are able to book their vacations.